Master's Programme in Computer, Communication and Information Sciences - Machine Learning, Data Science and Artificial

-In addition to normal Master’s programme, Macadamia will be offered as a doctoral track in the academic year 2018-2019.
-Doctoral track means that some of the students selected to the Macadamia major can have their studies tailored towards a research career and can start working towards PhD in one of the department’s research groups already during their Master studies.
-The applicants are asked to indicate their interest in entering the doctoral track in their application's motivation letter.
-Out of those applicants who have in their motivation letter indicated their interest in entering the doctoral track, the best ones will be interviewed.
+The major of Machine Learning, Data Science and Artificial Intelligence (Macadamia) offers also a competitive doctoral track where a limited number of top students can be admitted.
+Students selected to the doctoral track can have their studies tailored towards pursuing PhD studies and can start working towards a PhD in one of the department’s research groups already during their Master studies.
+Applicants are asked to indicate their interest in entering the doctoral track in the motivation letter (part of the online application form).
+The best doctoral track applicants will be interviewed.

 The major in Machine Learning, Data Science and Artificial Intelligence (Macadamia) covers a wide range of topics in modern computational data analysis and modelling methodologies.

 A Macadamia graduate

 - is able to formalize data analysis problems in terms of the underlying statistical and computational principles;

 - is able to assess the suitability of different machine learning methods for solving a particular new problem encountered in industry or academia, and apply the methods to the problem;

 - can interpret the results of a machine learning algorithm, assess their credibility, and communicate the results with experts of other fields;

 - can implement common machine learning methods, and design and implement novel algorithms by modifying the existing approaches;